Want to challenge your creativity? Looking to make your own scented candle? Don't wait any longer, get started, we are here to help you!

 Remember to mix well to obtain a homogeneous mixture.

 It's optional but don't hesitate to add a few drops of natural dye for a colored candle!

 In our case, we use pre-waxed wicks in rapeseed wax.
 Pre-waxed wicks have the advantage of being rigid and therefore of facilitating the next step: pouring.

 Now that you have the right wick, here's how to install it:

-To finalize your candle, once your wick is well attached to the bottom of your container, gently pour your hot wax, let it cool.
+To finalize your candle, once your wick is well attached to the bottom of your container, carefully pour your mixture into your container, then let cool.

 Step 5: Cooling

 Let the candle cool completely until it is completely hard and at room temperature.
 Once your candle has cooled, you can trim the wick.
 I advise you to leave ± 8 to 10 mm of wick.